phorton1/Arduino-theClock3/docs/coils.md

 through which the final wire is *cinched* for the final coat of epoxy to fix it in place.

-**It is a good idea to dry the bobbin to the tool and expand the holes with a pin or exacto knife** as needed so that you can easily and reliably feed the wire through them when the bobbin is on the tool.
+**It is a good idea to dry fit the bobbin to the tool and expand the holes with a pin or exacto knife** as needed so that you can easily and reliably feed the wire through them when the bobbin is on the tool.
 Especially the final hole, as you will be feeding the wire through it *while the bobbin is